Nitrodist/bsideswpg-coin-puzzle/README.md

 Looks weird, doesn't it?
 OK, let's assume that the image is *square*.
 What's the nearest square of the characters we have now?
 Let's count it via the `wc -c` command and make sure to remember to remove any newlines from the `hexdump` command by piping the output to `tr -d '\n'`.

-We used 'X's instead of `█` in this case because `wc` thinks each `█` is 2 bytes so that would double the expected number of bytes.
+We used 'X's instead of `█` in this case because `wc` thinks each `█` is 2 bytes/characters so that would double the expected number of bytes/characters.
 Here's how we counted the characters:

 ```
 $ python decompress_zlib.py | hexdump | perl -pe 's!^........?!!g' | perl -pe 's! !!g'     | sed 's!f!XXXX!g' | sed 's!c!XX  !g' | sed 's!3!
 XX!g' | sed 's!0!    !g' | tr -d '\n' | wc -c